laravel/docs/mocking.md

     }

 > {note} After calling `Event::fake()`, no event listeners will be executed.
 So, if your tests use model factories that rely on events, such as creating a UUID during a model's `creating` event, you should call `Event::fake()` **after** using your factories.
-Another option would be to use `Event::fakeFor()` to prevent event listeners from being executed only during the given callback.
+Another option would be to use `Event::fakeFor()` to prevent event listeners from being executed only during the given callback and keeping the original listeners before and after this call.

 <a name="mail-fake"></a>
 ## Mail Fake